josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 - heard;
 - assessed;
 - contested;
+- answered;
-- and translated into decision-making.
+- translated into decision-making;
+- and, where appropriate, remedied.

-Persistent mobilisation may indicate that participants do not believe these routes are functioning adequately.
+Persistent mobilisation may indicate that participants do not believe these routes are functioning credibly.

 They may conclude that: